kara kaire

 does.
 It stitches back the space that separates us.

-I experiment with recording the reverberation of the improv in my room.
-As I listen back, I
+I experiment with recording the reverberation of the improv in the empty room.

-hear the sound of a ferry, a farewell.
+As I listen back, I hear the sound of a ferry, a farewell.

 And I know it is not, and I know it is me attaching meanings to sounds and syllables, but if I